-Basically the edge of the Earth, Patagonia is a world unto itself.
+A lot of people wonder where Patagonia is located because it’s basically the edge of the Earth.
+As far south as you can possible get in South America, the raw wilderness clings to the very tip of the continent.
 Rugged and untamed, it feels like a masterfully untapped paradise.
 Since it’s one of the last remaining slivers of raw nature, it feels like you’re going to the end of the world to get there.
 Here’s why planning a trip to Patagonia can feel daunting and some tips for how to make it more accessible.

 It’s Crazy Far Away

 It took me four flights and two buses to get to Torres del Paine – that’s over 24 hours of travel.
 Chile is much bigger than you’d imagine (it’s narrow but long) and maps don’t do it justice.
 Initially, I wanted to see Patagonia and the Atacama Desert on the same trip, but there was just no way that would’ve been possible (with Santiago in the middle, each was 6-8 hours in opposite direction).
 I also researched using Patagonia as a jumping off point to Antarctica, but that would’ve tacked on another three weeks by cruise (you can get there quicker by plane, but it’s more expensive) to a trip that was already hard to cram into two weeks.

 Pro Tip: Research all possible routes – flying to/from both Santiago and Buenos Aires.
 We knew we wanted to visit both countries, so a U itinerary made sense for us to start in one capital and end in the other.
 If you only want to see Argentina or Chile, it will likely be cheaper for you to arrive and leave from the same hub.

 It’s a Time Commitment